-A CE may contact the Program Specialist or report USDA Foods preferences or suggestions.
+A CE may contact the Program Specialist to report USDA Foods preferences or suggestions.
 The Program Specialist will then forward any preferences or suggestions to USDA.

-9 Email CommodityOperations@TexasAgriculture.gov or call 877-TEX-MEAL (877-839-6325).
+&lt;sup>9 Email CommodityOperations@TexasAgriculture.gov or call 877-TEX-MEAL (877-839-6325).